tobymao/18xx/lib/engine/ability/README.md

 Exchange this company for a share of a corporation.

 - `corporation`: The corporation whose share may be exchanged.
+Use `"any"` to allow for all corporations.
 - `from`: Where the share may be take from, either `"ipo"`, `"market"`, or an array containing both.